 Many contractors are using GFRC mixes to make countertops that are lighter weight, but still strong and durable.
 These mixes are reinforced internally, eliminating the need for additional support.
 Because of this enhanced strength, GFRC countertops can be poured thinner, making them lighter.
 For consumers concerned with sustainability, these mixes also offer a more environmentally friendly option because they use less cement and often use significant quantities of recycled materials.

 Looking for a cure for the common kitchen counter or a sleek, clean design for the bathroom?
 Craving a unique outdoor entertainment area or a customized bar top or reception desk to show off your logo?
 A concrete countertop may be the answer.

-With all of the design possibilities available, you can truly make your countertop a one-of-a-kind focal point.
-No other material offers the customization that concrete does.
+With complete customization of color, finish, size, shape, edge details and more, you can truly make your concrete countertop a one-of-a-kind focal point.
+No other material offers the same level of customization.

 This countertop looks more like a piece of art than concrete.

 Since concrete is molded, it can be formed into virtually any size or shape.

 While white and black are the top requests, the color choices are truly endless.
 Powdered or liquid pigments are available in an array of colors from neutral to vibrant.
 Experienced contractors can create custom colors or even color match to paint or fabric swatches.
 Various methods used to impart color include using an integral color in the mix, surface staining or dyes.

 Finishes and Textures